 by Blake Adams, SVP of Marketing at Florence

-4. No technology platform fits every need, so sponsors must prioritize their integration strategy.
+4. No technology platform fits every need, so sites must prioritize their integration strategy.

 A typical site logs into six technology platforms for every study they participate in.
 This number will increase as DCTs gain traction.
-Sponsors who fail to prioritize integration risk forcing duplicate work on study sites, leading to compliance risks, delays, and low-quality data.
+Sites that fail to prioritize integration risk forcing duplicate work on their teams, leading to compliance risks, delays, and low-quality data.

 About the Author